HR-CMGT/CLE-speedcourses/circuit-playground/readme-english.md

 ## <a name="potentio"></a>Rotating button (potentiometer)

-Verbind de playground 3.3V en GND pads met de buitenste pins van de potentiometer.
-Verbind de playground A3 pad met de middelste pin van de potentiometer.
-Nu, je kan de waarde van A3 lezen door het **Analog read A3** block te gebruiken.
-Dit zou een getal van 0 tot 1024 moeten zijn.
+Connect the playground 3.3V and GND pads to the outer pins of the potentiometer.
+Connect the playground A3 pad to the middle pin of the potentiometer.
+Now, you can read the value of A3 by using the **Analog read A3** block.
+This should be a number from 0 to 1024.

-Als je je playground PAIRT in Chrome, kan je de waarde van A3 in de console laten zien.
-Op deze manier kan je controleren of je echt een getal tussen 0 en 1024 krijgt.
-Je kan de **map** functie gebruiken om dit getal om te zetten naar elke waarde die je nodig hebt.
-In deze voorbeeldcode gaan de lampjes van 0 tot 9 aan door aan de knop te draaien.
-[Makecode voorbeeld.](https://makecode.com/_csHRjdVVUD7A)
+If you PAIR your playground in Chrome, you can show the value of the of A3 in the console.
+This way you can check if you really get a number between 0 and 1024.
+You can use the **map** function to convert this number to any value that you need.
+In this example code, the lights from 0 to 9 turn on by turning the knob.
+[Makecode example.](https://makecode.com/_csHRjdVVUD7A)

 ![potentio](./images/potentio1.png)
 ![potentio](./images/potmeter-graph.png)